rohan-paul/Awesome-JavaScript-Interviews/Node-Express/express-session-how-it-works.md

 This can be either a string for a single secret, or an array of multiple secrets.
 If an array of secrets is provided, only the first element will be used to sign the session ID cookie, while all the elements will be considered when verifying the signature in requests.

 **Store**.
-I’m using MongoDB as my backend, and I want to persist the application sessions in my database, so I am using the connect-mongo NPM module and setting the session store value to an instance of this module.
+I’m using MongoDB as my backend, and I want to persist the application sessions in my database, so I am using the **connect-mongo** NPM module and setting the session store value to an instance of this module.
 However, you might be using a different backend, so your store option could be different.
 The default for **store** is express-session is an in-memory storage.
-That is, it defaults to a new **MemoryStore** instance. ( **MemoryStore** is the default memory where express-session stores cookie data  )
+That is, it defaults to a new **MemoryStore** instance. ( **MemoryStore** is the default memory where express-session stores cookie data  ).
+Note - express-session by default uses a MemoryStore (in-memory key-value store for storing session data) implementation that is only designed for development environments, but cant scale in production, as after few user logins it can no more handle all those session data and will crash wiping out all session data.

 **Cookie**.
 This determines the behavior of the HTTP cookie that stores the session ID.